 Further information about the above is available below:

-We offer cheap landlord building insurance, but with excellent cover. - use the quote-buttons above or the link below,
+We offer cheap landlord building insurance, but with excellent cover. - use the quote-buttons above to request a call back to discuss your needs, or the link below,

-Our main landlord buildings insurance quote, is available online.
-We have other policies available. if you call us we can compare landlord insurance policies offered by a range of companies since occasionally better or cheaper insurance is available.
+Our landlords insurance policies are not availableonline. if you contact us, we can compare landlord insurance policies offered by a range of companies since occasionally better or cheaper insurance is available.
+Then we will send you full details of the policy we recommend.

 We are, of course, for insurance, authorised and regulated by the Financial Conduct Authority (registration number is 300694, if you want to examine our credentials) as are all the insurers with whom we place business.
 All these companies are based in the UK: we do not deal with companies based abroad (which may help your confidence) only with UK insurance companies and Lloyds.
-Some of our providers of cover are known as 'Underwriting Agencies'.
+We are also agents of 'Underwriting Agencies'.
 This means that they have arranged specialist policies and market them to retail brokers.

 The cover provided under each insurance policy will vary from company to company.
 When you obtain a quote (sorted for cheapness) for your house there will be a link to the appropriate key facts document so you can ascertain and compare the benefits provided by the policy and, of course, if you have any problems or need clarification then we are only too willing to offer our services.

-How much will buildings insurance cost in the UK?
+The cost of landlords insurance in the UK?
 The price for landlord buildings insurance depends on several key rating factors:

 There are other factors for buildings insurance such as the age and type of property, but these are minor.
-Generally a rate of about £1.00 per thousand would be regarded as competitive for professional tenants, but it could be three times that for property occupied by DSS referrals.
+A rate of about £1.00 per thousand would be regarded as competitive for professional tenants, but it could be three times that for property occupied by DSS referrals or asylum seekers.

 If you are in doubt, for insurance purposes, what are 'buildings' and what are 'contents' a useful rule of thumb is to assume that anything that you may wish to remove from the property should you leave would be 'contents' and that which would be left should be regarded as 'buildings'.